-Every action students take online—whether it’s posting a comment, sharing a photo, or collaborating on an assignment—contributes to their digital footprint.
+Every action students take online, whether it is posting a comment, sharing a photo, or collaborating on an assignment, contributes to their digital footprint.
 This footprint shapes their online identity, which can influence future job opportunities, professional relationships, and how they are perceived in the workplace.

-For TVET learners preparing for trade careers, it’s essential to build a digital footprint that reflects reliability, professionalism, and ethical conduct.
-As an educator, you play a key role in helping students understand how to manage their digital presence and behave responsibly in online environments.
+For TVET learners preparing for trade careers, it is important to develop a digital footprint that reflects reliability, professionalism, and ethical conduct.
+As a teacher, you play a key role in helping students understand how to manage their digital presence and behave responsibly in online environments.

 To foster a positive digital footprint, consider these key areas:

-• Digital Footprint: A digital footprint is the trace of a person’s online activity—what they post, share, comment on, or are tagged in.
+• Digital Footprint: A digital footprint is the trace of a person’s online activity, including what they post, share, comment on, or are tagged in.
 This includes public social media platforms like Facebook and TikTok.
-Students often think only of what they post, but their comments on others’ content, photos they’re tagged in, or even old usernames can all shape how others see them online.
-It’s important to help students realise that these traces can last for years and may be seen by employers, trainers, or clients, even if they’ve forgotten about them.
+Students often think only of what they post, but their comments on others’ content, photos they are tagged in, or even old usernames can all shape how others see them online.
+It is important to help students realise that these traces can remain online for years and may be seen by employers, trainers, or clients, even if the students themselves have forgotten about them.
 Understanding the long-term visibility of their online actions is the first step toward building ethical awareness and digital responsibility.

 • Teaching Strategies: To help students build a positive digital footprint, start with real examples from platforms they use.
 Show them how a respectful comment on a LinkedIn post can signal professionalism, or how a careless TikTok video could be misinterpreted by a future employer.
 Encourage them to regularly review their public profiles and privacy settings.
-In class discussions, explore scenarios such as: “Would you post this if your trainer or boss might see it?” or “What impression does this post give about your work ethic?”
+In class discussions, explore scenarios such as: “Would you still post this if your trainer or employer saw it?” or “What message does this post send about your professionalism?”
 These prompts help students reflect on the connection between online behaviour and professional image.

-• Professional Impact: A positive online presence—such as a shared photo of completed work, a comment supporting a classmate’s success, or a thoughtful LinkedIn update—can build a student’s credibility and appeal to employers.
+• Professional Impact: A positive online presence, such as a photo of completed work, a comment congratulating a peer, or a thoughtful LinkedIn post, can build a student’s credibility and appeal to employers.
 On the other hand, inappropriate jokes, disrespectful comments, or public arguments on social media can lead to missed job opportunities.
-Help students see that their digital presence is not just personal—it’s professional.
-Teach them to treat the internet like a workplace noticeboard: anything visible to others should reflect who they are as responsible, skilled trade professionals.
+Help students understand that their digital presence is not just personal; it also reflects their professionalism.
+Teach them to treat the internet like a workplace noticeboard.
+Anything visible to others should reflect who they are as responsible, skilled trade professionals.

 When students understand the value of their digital footprint, they begin to see online spaces as an extension of their professional identity.
 With your encouragement, they can move from simply avoiding online mistakes to actively building a presence that supports their future goals.